![]() |

 Siena’s cleverly designed Piazza del Campo, when I first visited this beautiful town on a cold frosty new year’s day in the early 90s.
 I was mesmerised by the vast open semi-circular space, which was practically devoid of people, save a few local Italians (including me and my Italian friends) sitting in the little café-restaurants, which lined the edge of this impressive half-moon shape (incidentally, this was also my first taste of a Cinzano risotto – very warming and quite delicious in its simplicity!).

+We, however, managed to find solitude just beyond the city walls, where we enjoyed a picnic lunch in the beautiful surroundings of a somewhat misplaced garden.
+It felt and looked private, but the large open gate and occasional fellow-visitor made us realise that it was a well kept secret.
+We perched on the edge of an old brick wall that lined a path above a well-designed vegetable garden and orchard (somewhat reminiscent of Beatrix Potter’s ‘Peter Rabbit’ books series, albeit the Italian version!).
+Our lunch was complemented by succulent fresh figs – ‘windfalls’ from the fig tree that we happened to be sitting under.
+What a perfect find – pleasant tranquility accompanied by my favourite fruit!
 Our holiday ended in the wonderful home of our great Italian friends Chiara and Alessandro.
 Their house is a typical Tuscan house in the coastal town of Livorno (see video below).
 We were made to feel most welcome by Chiara and Alessandro Grillo, as well as their two children Maria Vittoria and Nicolas.
 Just like good old friends, we picked up where we left off and chatted endlessly into the early hours over a wonderful meal, so effortlessly put together by Chiara.
 We dined in their large garden surrounded by high stone walls; and then enjoyed the comfort of our guest accommodation in their very charming garden house – rather like a miniature version of the main property.
 Breakfast was, again, en plein air with lots of hot Italian coffee (the Grillo family brand, to boot!), fruit and a delicious selection of cornetti, carefully chosen by Alessandro – just as generous spirited as we remembered him.